urcades/rpgchat/README.md

 ## Development

-0. Install npm if you don't have it already
+0. Install `npm` if you don't have it already
+1. Clone this repo, `cd` into it
-1. Build dependencies with `npm install`
+2. Build dependencies with `npm install`
-2. To run locally, just pull contents of repo and run `node app.js`, server will run on `localhost:3333`
+3. Run game via `node app.js` – server will run on `localhost:3333` by default
-3. The server will run in the terminal and certain app updates (such as attacks and gold aquisition) will be shown in the terminal
+4. The server will run in the terminal and certain app updates (such as attacks and gold aquisition) will be shown in the terminal
-4. `Ctrl + C` to end server
+5. `Ctrl + C` to end server

+## Production Notes:

+1. I'm keeping my node.js server up with PM2 for now
+2. The computer I'm serving the game off of now is a Raspberry Pi 5, which is on a private Tailscale network
+3. The computer/Tailscale node is using `tailscale funnel` to serve localhost:3333 to `https://oleaceae.saga-owl.ts.net/`
+4. The server's hardware can probable handle a decent number of people, but if the link is offline, you have a good idea why

 ## Log line